SiddharthChillale/SiddharthChillale.github.io/content/about/_index.md

-- :water_buffalo: I just completed my Masters in Computer Science at University at Buffalo
+- :water_buffalo: I just completed my Masters in Computer Science at University at Buffalo with specialization in Low-Level Computer Systems.
 - :camera: My topics of interest(but not limited to) are
   * Low-level software systems and optimization.
   * Computer Graphics